 "What should I do after my breakup?"

 Instead of immediately contacting your ex, take a step back and be real with yourself.
+Deal with the anxiety after breakup.
 Once you get beyond the feelings of rejection, you'll remember that there's a reason you broke up.
 Sure, there were things you liked about the relationship, but there's a reason it ended.

 And, it's not a failure, it's a breakup.
 People go through breakups all the time.
 Understandably, that does not mean it is easy, and there may be anxiety after the breakup, however this is normal, and you will finding coping mechanisms to tackle the anxious thoughts and feelings.
 Breaking up with someone doesn't mean that your mental health will never recover.